 Indeed, because we meet only once a week, missing one class is like missing three classes.
-Therefore, repeated absences will affect your final grade significantly.
+Therefore, repeated absences will affect your ability to excel.

-Finally, if you miss a class, you can make it up in several ways: You can get the notes from a classmate.
-You can watch a recording.
-And you can consult the "Slide Decks" and "Recaps" documents on ELMS.
+Finally, if you miss a class, it's your responsibility to make-up any quizzes and to get the notes from a classmate.
+You should also consult the "Recaps and Slide Decks" document on ELMS.